 What does a typical worship service look like?

 Sunday worship is a comprised of a time-tested series of readings, musical selections, hymns, and other elements selected for their harmony, instructional qualities, inspirational value, beauty, and dignity.
-You can find the archive of past sermons here.

 A typical service might look like this: